 There is appropriately significant focus and concern about the anesthesia required for aesthetic surgery.
 The following information is intended to give you some information on the topic if you are considering aesthetic surgery.

-All surgical patients receive a comprehensive review of medical history and physical exam and laboratory results prior to their surgery by our anesthesiologist, who evaluates each patient for the type of anesthesia they will undergo and assess their clearance for safety.
-Patients have the option of speaking to or seeing our anesthesiologist, and select patients will be contacted by the anesthesiologist for a consultation prior to the procedure.
+Each patient is personally evaluated by our anesthesiologist, who performs a comprehensive review of the medical history, physical examination and laboratory results for safety.
+Patients have the option of speaking to the anesthesiologist directly and select patients will be personally contacted by the anesthesiologist prior to procedure.

 - Touch screen integrated Phillips monitors

 - Back up operating room monitor on site